jasper06/football_twitter/readme.md

 ----
-UPDATE: 25-9; After updating Chrome and Ollama I bumped into
+UPDATE: 25-9; After updating Chrome and Ollama I bumped into the CORS issue again.
+I fixed this doing: OLLAMA_ORIGINS=chrome-extension://* ollama serve giving the extensions access to ollama.
+You might want to restrict access to just the extension to make it safer.